 This takes quite a bit of time and dedication and should only be attempted if the other two methods fail and your laptop is no longer under warranty.
 If you still have it under warranty, it might be best to just send it back.

 Updating your BIOS is not really recommended in most cases – but in some, like having your laptop shutting down randomly, it might help.

 The process is a bit complicated, but you can find instructions on how to do it here.

 Just make sure, before you attempt to update your BIOS, that there is indeed an update available for your model.
 And only do it if everything else failed to fix your problem.

-Finally, if none of the fixes above work, the problem might be laying somewhere else.
-Your laptop might be overheating and restart because of this – so you can check out the temperature installing a free program for this, but it’s very unlikely that overheating is the cause unless you’re using it to play games.
+Finally, if none of the fixes above work, the problem might be somewhere else.
+Your laptop might be overheating and restart or reset because of this – so you can check out the temperature installing a free program for this, but it’s very unlikely that overheating is the cause unless you’re using it to play games.

 If you have this strange problem of your Acer laptop randomly shutting down without an apparent reason, feel free to comment below especially if you managed to find a fix that was not listed in this article.